-Thermostat configuration can be performed using the engineering menu or by controlling BACnet objects using a BACnet client tool such as Contemporary Controls free BACnet Discovery Tool (BDT).
-It is highly suggested that engineering mode be operated by trained installers only, because it is related to system parameters that will affect the control results.
+Thermostat configuration can be performed using the Engineering Mode Menu described below or BACnet objects using a BACnet client tool such as Contemporary Controls free BACnet Discovery Tool (BDT).
+It is highly suggested that Engineering Mode be operated by trained installers only, because it is related to system parameters that will affect the control results.